 See more from Roxanna at Gypsy with a Day Job

 Wander through canyons and waterfalls in the Midwest

 Located just an hour and a half from Chicago, Starved Rock State Park is home to gorgeous natural features that you wouldn’t expect to see in the Midwest.
-With bluffs overlooking the Illinois River, hiking trails, waterfalls, and more, you can easily spend a weekend exploring its natural wonders.
-Explore one of its eighteen different canyons or hike along the river trail.
+With bluffs overlooking the Illinois River, hiking trails, waterfalls, and more, you can easily spend a whole weekend exploring its natural wonders.
+Check out one of its eighteen different canyons or hike along the river trail.
 It’s also a popular spot for viewing bald eagles.
 During the winter, many of the waterfalls freeze, turning into beautiful ice falls.

 The state park also features a campground and a historic lodge built by the Civilian Conservation Corps during the Great Depression.

 Ride top wooden roller coasters at Holiday World

 As a major roller coaster fan, I’d been hearing about Holiday World and its collection of amazing wooden roller coasters for years.
 When I finally got a chance to visit, I was almost giddy with excitement as I lined up for the first one.
 With three rides ranked in the top 25 on the list of world’s best wooden roller coasters, Holiday World is a must for thrill seekers visiting the Midwest.
 Holiday World is themed around – you guessed it – holidays, with different areas decorated for Christmas, Halloween, Thanksgiving, and the Fourth of July, plus an enormous water park that’s included with your admission.
 There are also smaller rides and a kiddie area, and they recently added a short but fun launched steel coaster to round out their collection.
 My favorite ride was The Voyage with its endless airtime and swoon-worthy over-banked turns.
 It’s the best wooden roller coaster I’ve ever been on, dethroning the legendary Beast at Kings Island in Ohio.